pcesarperez/Modding-never-changes/README.md

 ### Changelog

+**(v0.39) [02/10/2016] Rewrite complete up to 6.7.**

+This is the last of the rewritten chapters of the first iteration, and it's about animations and faces.

+I have two new chapters ahead, one about weapons retexturing and the other about _Mothership Zeta_ DLC retexturing.

+We are almost there!

 **(v0.38) [02/10/2016] Rewrite complete up to 6.6.**

 The chapter about lighting had gone through little modifications: just a bit of extra info about the mods and new downscaled and clean screenshots, that is all.